 - The UE performs CPS starting from M logical slots earlier than t'yiSL to Tproc,0SL+Tproc,1SL slots earlier than t'yiSL.

-- By default, M is 31 unless (pre-)configured with another value. by sl-CPS-WindowPeriodic.
+- By default, M is 31 unless (pre-)configured with another value by sl-CPS-WindowPeriodic.

-When the UE is triggered to perform re-evaluation and pre-emption checking, and if Prsvp_TX=0,
+When the UE is triggered to perform re-evaluation and pre-emption checking, and if Prsvp_TX≠0 ,

 - Candidate resource set (SA) is initialized to the remaining Y' candidate slots starting from slot t'yiSL and ending at the last slot of the Y' candidate slots, where t'yiSL is the first candidate slot after slot n+T3.